akshita23garg/Puja-Valet-and-Security-Servives/README.md

   <section class="hero">
     <h1>Valet & Security Services in Agra & Mathura</h1>
     <p>Providing valet parking, trained bouncers (male & female), guards, gunners, and drivers.
-Equipped with walkie‑talkies and pocket cameras for smooth coordination and transparency.</p>
+Equipped with walkie-talkies and pocket cameras for smooth coordination and transparency.</p>
-    <a class="btn" href="https://wa.me/919837088830" target="_blank">Chat on WhatsApp</a>
+    <a class="btn" href="https://wa.me/919837088830" target="_blank">💬 Chat on WhatsApp</a>
-    <a class="btn" href="tel:+917055623456">Call Now</a>
+    <a class="btn" href="tel:+917055623456">📞 Call Now</a>
   </section>

   <section id="services" class="services">
     <h2>Our Services</h2>
     <div class="grid grid-3">
       <div>
-        <h3>Valet Parking</h3>
+        <h3>🚗 Valet Parking</h3>
         <p>Trained drivers, token system, and secure handling of vehicles.</p>
       </div>
       <div>
-        <h3>Security Services</h3>
+        <h3>🛡️ Security Services</h3>
         <p>Male & female bouncers, guards, discipline & professional conduct.</p>
       </div>
       <div>
-        <h3>Gunners / Armed Escort</h3>
+        <h3>🔫 Gunners / Armed Escort</h3>
-        <p>Available for VIP and high‑security requirements.</p>
+        <p>Available for VIP and high-security requirements.</p>
       </div>
       <div>
-        <h3>Equipment</h3>
+        <h3>📡 Equipment</h3>
-        <p>Walkie‑talkies, pocket cameras, and supporting gear for transparency.</p>
+        <p>Walkie-talkies, pocket cameras, and supporting gear for transparency.</p>
       </div>
     </div>
   </section>

   <section id="about" class="about">
     <h2>About Us</h2>
-    <p>Puja Valet & Security Services was founded in 2021 with a simple mission – to make every event and business in Agra feel safe, secure, and well‑managed.
-What started as a small family‑run service has grown into a trusted name, providing valet parking, trained bouncers (male & female), guards, gunners, and drivers.</p>
+    <p>Puja Valet & Security Services was founded in 2021 with a simple mission – to make every event and business in Agra feel safe, secure, and well-managed.
+What started as a small family-run service has grown into a trusted name, providing valet parking, trained bouncers (male & female), guards, gunners, and drivers.</p>
     <p>We believe security is not just about presence, but about professionalism, discipline, and trust.
-That’s why our staff wear smart uniforms, use walkie‑talkies for smooth coordination, and carry pocket cameras to ensure transparency and accountability.</p>
+That’s why our staff wear smart uniforms, use walkie-talkies for smooth coordination, and carry pocket cameras to ensure transparency and accountability.</p>
     <p>Our values are simple: <b>Trust</b>, <b>Professionalism</b>, <b>Transparency</b>, and <b>Commitment</b>.
-Today, with repeat clients and strong word‑of‑mouth, we proudly serve weddings, corporate events, hotels, and private gatherings across Agra & Mathura.</p>
+Today, with repeat clients and strong word-of-mouth, we proudly serve weddings, corporate events, hotels, and private gatherings across Agra & Mathura.</p>
   </section>

   <section id="gallery" class="gallery">